Olzay/album-selector/README.md

 4. Edit Tracks: Users can edit the details (title, artist, genre) of an existing track.
 5. Delete Tracks: Users can delete specific tracks from an album.
 6. Delete Album: Users can delete an entire album, which removes all tracks within it.

+## Future Features

+1. Change Users - add feature to mimic authentication, switch user and give users specific edit permissions to their Albums

 ## Technologies Used

 • React.js: For building the frontend components.